bertilmuth/requirementsascode/README.md

 # subprojects
 * [requirements as code core](https://github.com/bertilmuth/requirementsascode/tree/master/requirementsascodecore): create and run use case models.
 * [requirements as code extract](https://github.com/bertilmuth/requirementsascode/tree/master/requirementsascodeextract): extract use cases from code and generate documentation from it.
-* [requirements as code examples](https://github.com/bertilmuth/requirementsascode/tree/master/requirementsascodeexamples): example projects illustrating the use of requirementsascodecore.
+* [requirements as code examples](https://github.com/bertilmuth/requirementsascode/tree/master/requirementsascodeexamples): example projects illustrating the use of requirements as code core.

 # related topics
 * The work of Ivar Jacobson on Use Cases.
 As an example, have a look at [Use Case 2.0](https://www.ivarjacobson.com/publications/white-papers/use-case-ebook).